First, some things to think about when it comes to packing light for Hawaii.

 For video, you’ll have to start it before you go underwater.

-You can also get a camera float like this one and attach it the phone case as an extra precaution in case you let go of your phone!
+You can also get a camera float and attach it the phone case as an extra precaution in case you let go of your phone!

-It will float with your phone attached to it!
+Mine did float with my phone attached to it!

 Shop for taking underwater photos in Hawaii